 Hopefully, this in-depth guide to the free trial vs freemium debate helped you gain clarity as to which approach is best for your company.
 Choosing the right model for your business is key to acquiring and retaining new customers - and getting them to pay for your software.

-Or, to improve your reach, get your SaaS listed at Whop - making it easy to scale your project and get your business in front of new eyes.
-We make it easy to import from anywhere and offer a host of benefits that Shopify, Firebase, and Patreon just can’t contend with.
-Learn more over on our website!
+👉To improve your reach, get your SaaS listed at Whop - making it easy to scale your project and get your business in front of new eyes.